What is an aquarium water conditioner?

 #5 – Tetra Aquasafe

 Tetra AquaSafe is a very basic aquarium water conditioner with the least secondary features.
-It has the ability to create slime coat to help heal wounds and fish, and it can protect the fish from abrasions.
+It can create slime coat to help heal wounds and fish, and it can protect the fish from abrasions.
 There is another enhanced version called AquaSafe+ (or AquaSafe Plus) with the ability to remove heavy metal from the water.

 Dosage: Use one teaspoon of AquaSafe for every 10 gallons of tap water.